tlc2/crypto-consolidator/README.md

 # crypto-consolidator
-simple python script to consolidate eg. mining/masternode inputs into one address
+simple python script to consolidate eg. mining/masternode inputs into one address, should work with any bitcoin-derived currency

 usage: